-Indiana teaching certification can be acquired through an accredited online teacher preparation program in place of a traditional program.
-Those completing an online program must participate in a classroom field experience (such as student teaching or an internship).
+Indiana teacher certification can be acquired through completing the required hours at a teacher preparation program at an accredited university.
+This program may be campus-based or an online program, but must be accredited by Indiana as an approved institution.
+Those completing an online teaching certification program must participate in a classroom field experience (such as student teaching or an internship).

 The Occupational Supply & Demand System projects 1,935 annual job openings in Indiana in education and library related fields through 2018.
 In fall 2008 and 2007 respectively, the National Center for Education Statistics reported 62,668 public school and 8,100 private school teachers employed in Indiana.
 The National Education Association reports the average beginning teaching salary in Indiana at $32,761 and the average overall teaching salary at $50,801, 24th highest in the nation and slightly lower than the national average of $55,628.
 The NEA emphasizes special education, math and science teacher shortages, especially in inner-city and rural areas.
 According to the Sunshine Review, education currently accounts for 54% of the Indiana state budget despite reductions in 2009.
 For more information regarding the current job market and certification requirements contact education and teaching schools in Indiana or visit The Indiana State Teachers Association.

 Indiana Teacher Testing Requirements